andrewhalle/build-your-own/markdowns/gpg.md

 }
 ```

 I personally really like the macro method of specifying the CLI, but there are other methods.
 This defines an app (and its metadata) as well as a subcommand `verify` that takes two command line arguments, `source` which will be the cleartext signature we're verifying, and `publicKey` which will be the public key we use to verify it.
-After parsing the command-line arguments, and providing some sensible defaults, we call out to `pgp_rs::verify_cleartext_message` which we define in `lib.rs`
+After parsing the command-line arguments, and providing some sensible defaults, we call out to `pgp_rs::verify_cleartext_message` which we define in `lib.rs` (I'll stop including filenames from here on out, find the code in the [repo](https://github.com/andrewhalle/byo-gpg)!)

 ```rust
 use anyhow::anyhow;